NikolaJyun/matchzy-auto-tournament/docs/features/issue-35-feedback-followup.md

       - Clear the previously selected Active Duty maps.
       - Optionally show a small hint explaining that selection was reset.

-- [ ] **Overtime configuration presets**
+- [x] **Overtime configuration presets**

-  - [ ] Extend match / tournament configuration:
+- [x] Extend match / tournament configuration:
   - Add an OT amount dropdown (1 / 2 / 3 / Custom) where overtime is configured:
-      - Likely in team‑based tournament config (`client/src/components/tournament/TeamSelectionStep.tsx`) and/or shuffle config.
+    - Implemented in shuffle configuration (`client/src/components/tournament/ShuffleTournamentConfigStep.tsx`) with presets and a custom field.
   - Map that to the right cvars in `api/src/services/matchConfigBuilder.ts` (e.g. number of OT segments).

 - [x] **In‑game chat prefix + knife round toggles (tied to MatchZy ConVars)**